-With this timeline, we’ve tried to incorporate local, regional, national and international historic LGBT moments.
+With this timeline, we’ve tried to incorporate local, regional, national and international historic LGBTQ moments.
 If you feel we’ve missed something, please drop us a line at email@example.com

 "A people deserves a history.”

 --Larry Kramer, Tony and Emmy-winning playwright, author, and HIV/AIDS activist.

 Larry Kramer, Playwright and Outspoken AIDS Activist, Dies at 84

 Larry Kramer, the noted writer whose raucous, antagonistic campaign for an all-out response to the AIDS crisis helped shift national health policy in the 1980s and ’90s, died on May 27 in Manhattan.
 He was 84.
 His husband, David Webster, said the cause was pneumonia.
 Mr. Kramer had weathered illness for much of his adult life.
 Among other things he had been infected with H.I.V., the virus that causes AIDS, contracted liver disease and underwent a successful liver transplant.
 An author, essayist and playwright — notably hailed for his autobiographical 1985 play, “The Normal Heart” — Mr. Kramer had feet in both the world of letters and the public sphere.
 In 1981 he was a founder of the Gay Men’s Health Crisis, the first service organization for H.I.V.-positive people, though his fellow directors effectively kicked him out a year later for his aggressive approach.
 (He returned the compliment by calling…

 Billy Porter becomes the first openly gay black man to win the Emmy for best lead actor in a drama series.

 Lesbian visibility at Women’s World Cup has impact far off the field